The Culinary Institute of America at Hyde Park: Grounds

-Campus police
+Safety And Security

-The school's Campus Safety department protects the campus.
-The department is on campus and on call 24 hours a day, seven days a week.
-Their duties include, but are not limited to: patrolling the college around the clock, responding to emergency situations as well as non-emergency calls for service, crime prevention services, active investigation of crimes on campus, enforcement of state criminal and motor vehicle laws, and campus regulations.
+Safety and security is primarily handled by the college's Campus Safety department.
+The Campus Safety department maintains a 24-hour presence on campus and is responsible for emergency control, parking and policy enforcement, as well as crime prevention.
+Security escorts are provided by Campus Safety to students, guest, faculty and staff.
+The college's grounds and buildings are monitored by a CCTV camera system.
+Certain buildings on campus, such as dormitories, require an activated access badge in order to gain access.

-The department's offices are located in the Campus Safety Building, a red diner building behind Roth Hall.
+The Campus Safety office is located inside of a red diner building behind Roth Hall.
 The diner was constructed by Mountain View Diners Company in New Jersey and purchased by the CIA in 1971.
 The school transported, refurbished, and attached it to a preexisting building, an outbuilding of the Jesuit seminary.
 The diner, referred to as the school's "coffee shop", originally served as a fast food restaurant for students; the CIA president and vice president had desired some fast food training in the curriculum, as the style was very prevalent at the time.
 The Walgreen Company, which operated similar restaurants at that time, donated $25,000 to the school for the diner restaurant.
 In 1978, the Wechler Corporation donated an additional $20,000 donation, and the facility became known as the Wechler Coffee Shop.